Sadly, due to the coronavirus pandemic, we have had to cancel the 2020 and 2021 festivals.

 HOW DO I BUY A TICKET?

-Main beer and music event – there are no tickets as such for the main beer and music event on 22 and 23 June 2018.
+Main beer and music event – there are no tickets as such for the main beer and music event on Friday evening and Saturday.
 On these days, please pay to enter the festival at the gate (cash only for entry and buying drinks tokens please) – for more details go to our Entrance prices page.

 HOW MUCH DOES IT COST TO COME TO THE FESTIVAL?

 Go to our Entrance prices page.
-Cash only at the gate, please.
+Cash only at the gate for the Main Beer and Music event, please.
+Tickets for the Night at the Proms concert are sold in advance only.

 WHAT ARE THE FESTIVAL OPENING TIMES?